 While this allowed some dentists to maintain some level of income, it’s clear that most lost their incomes completely during April.

 The good news is that dentists reporting their incomes have gone away completely dropped significantly from 56% in April to 9% in mid August of 2020.

 Our readership is younger and is less likely to own a dental practice than dentists overall.
 As we’ll see later, this likely means drops in incomes across all dentists during the pandemic were even worse than what we reported here.

 What About Incomes for Dental Specialists?

-In the words of one endodontist (root canal specialist) that I spoke with this week, he said that he’s still seeing the most extreme cases because of their level of pain.
+In the words of one endodontist (root canal specialist) that I spoke with during the pandemic, he said that he’s only saw the most extreme cases because of their level of pain.